makew0rld/gemget/README.md

 # Installation
 Install a binary of the most recent release from the [releases page](https://github.com/makeworld-the-better-one/gemget/releases/).
 On Unix-based systems you will have to make the file executable with `chmod +x <filename>`.
 You can rename the file to just `gemget` for easy access, and move it to `/usr/local/bin/`.

 If you have Go installed, you can also install it using the Makefile.
+Make sure to use GNU Make.

 ```shell
 git clone https://github.com/makeworld-the-better-one/gemget